Shikaga/story/index.md

 Those who drink the power of Meranis gain strength and speed.
 It's said that Meran himself, with the planet at its zenith, lifted a fully manned warship out of the Strait of Kormon and hurled it ten miles.
 While such a story seems unlikely, there is no doubt that the ruined carcass of a centuries old iron ship still lies in the desert an hours ride from Kormon city.

-Emlyn had never thrown a ship, but she had lived most of her life aware of the invisible burn of Meranis on her skin, and its power had saved her life more than once already.
+Emlyn had never thrown a ship, but she had lived most of her life aware of the invisible burn of Meranis on her skin, and its power had saved her life more than once.
 To be away from that shining was to be vulnerable, to be weak.
-There was no escaping that feeling of course when it was below the horizon.
+Of course, sometimes there was nothing that could be done.
+Once the planet sank below the horizon, only the few who had charged Planet Wells could feel the shine and the power.
 The drinkers of planets further away, Persanis and Orthanis sometimes went mad when their strength disappeared below the horizon, unable to escape the knoweldge that it would not rise again in their lifetimes.

-Instinctively as the hands grabbed her, she started to convert the shine to power, but she quickly realised that strength would be the wrong approach and concentrated on her breathing to dissipate it.
+Instinctively as the hands grabbed her, she started to draw on the power, but she quickly realised that strength would be the wrong approach and concentrated on her breathing to dissipate it.
 The man who had grabbed her wore no surcoat or arms, but the boiled leather and nasty looking mace had obviously seen real use.

 "What is it?" she asked as meekly as she could manage.
 "My master will speak to you" he said, nodding towards a small group of Knights who had detached themselves from the procession, circled back and taken up a position on the opposite side of the market square from her.

 The man she took to be leader of the group sat astride a massive war horse.
 Like the man himself, the equipment he wore was plain but well made.
 He had a scar cutting across his head to the top of a ruined ear.
 As Emlyn approached, he was talking to someone on the ground, who mounted his horse athletically as she was hauled to a stop in front of them.

 The man who had been on the ground was young, only a few years older than Emlyn.
-He was dressed in much less severe clothes, and had long hair tied up at the back.
+He was dressed in much less severe clothes, a small embroidered tiger sejant over the right breast.
+His long hair was tied up at the back and he wore no weapon.
 He waved his left hand as he spoke to the man holding Emlyns arms.

-"Oh do let her go, Brid, I only wanted to talk to her,"  Brid held her firm.
+"Oh do let her go, Brid, I only wanted to talk to her,"  Brid shifted uncomfortably but held her firm.
 "I'm sorry, I just saw you were reading a book that I've been studying recently.
-It's surprising how little interest some people have in their own history."
+It's surprising how little interest most people have in their own history."
+He looked pointedly at the knights around him.

 Emlyn was worried.
 Had this man really recognised a particular book across a crowded market place?
 How much trouble was she in?